|

 when unequal amounts of data are available on each variable.
 We focus in

-particular on the case that the unknown parameter vector may be partitioned
+particular on the case that the unknown parameter vector may be partitioned into

-the copula.
+copula.
 In such a case we propose using a multi-stage maximum likelihood

 estimator (MSMLE) based on all available data rather than the usual one-stage